 So “tastes like pizza” breakfast hash it is.

-I have a hunch that the smoked paprika might be the magic sauce, or it’s possible that the paltry amount of homemade sausage I added could have made them think about pizza, but if you don’t have either, I know it would still be yummy!
+I have a hunch that the smoked paprika might be the magic sauce, or it’s possible that the paltry amount of homemade sausage with spices I added could have made them think about pizza, but if you don’t have either, I know it would still be yummy!
 (Perhaps add some oregano.)

 This recipe is one reason I started using Plan to Eat again just so that I could get all these veggies on my shopping list properly and not forget any.
 I also uploaded the hash in there for you to use – you can see it right HERE, and if you don’t have a PTE membership, sign up for their 30-day free trial and be sure to add this one to your recipe box right away!
 (You can import recipes using the URL and it only takes about 10 seconds to do each one, so really, truly, there’s not much startup time for the system.)Print

 - 2 Tbs. fat of choice (bacon grease is excellent of course)

 - 1/2–1 celeriac, diced (celery root…or just use some celery to keep it simple)